maroskukan/rhcsa/README.md

 As an administrator, knowing how to effectively manage software in Linux is crucial.
 This skill involves installing, updating, and removing packages.

 Why is it essential?
-Firstly, it grants access to a vast range of open-source software, enhancing functionality to meet specific requirements.
-Regularly updating packages safeguards against vulnerabilities and boosts system performance.
+Firstly, it grants access to a vast range of open-source software, enhancing functionality to meet your specific requirements.
+Regularly updating packages safeguards against vulnerabilities and can boost system performance.

 Managing software also optimizes resources, removes unnecessary components, and enables efficient troubleshooting.